 Young children love to help out and the holiday season is a great time to show them what they can do to help family, friends, and people in the community.
 Donate some old clothes or gather food for a canned food drive.

 Make sure to engage your little ones in conversations about the needs of others.
 Talking to them about how some people do not have everything they need might inspire them to give as well.

 Saying “no” from time to time is beneficial for many reasons- primarily it teaches children to be thankful for what they do have and to not take things for granted.

-Click here to read the entire blog post and share with us how you are teaching your children to be thankful this holiday season.
+Click here to read an entire blog post on this very topic including a few cute video resources, and share with us how you are teaching your children to be thankful this holiday season.